menicgiulia/NetMedPy/README.md

       jupyter notebook --no-browser
     ```

-  Then copy and paste the link provided in the terminal in your local browser of choise, it should look something like this:
+  Then copy and paste the link provided in the terminal in your local browser of choice; it should look something like this:

    * http://localhost:8888/?token=9feac8ff1d5ba3a86cf8c4309f4988e7db95f42d28fd7772